BitBoxSwiss/2FA-app/README.md

 **Work in progress.
 Not fully tested.**

+This smartphone app is a general purpose and minimalistic barcode scanner, using the wildabeast BarcodeScanner plugin.

-This is a Cordova application for Digital Bitbox QR-code verification.
-Use this app to verify you are signing the correct transaction.
-This avoids handcrafted man-in-the-middle attacks on compromised computers.
+For the Digital Bitbox, it is used to verify QR codes before signing a transaction.
+This avoids handcrafted man-in-the-middle attacks on compromised computers by verifying that you are signing the correct transaction.

-The app also functions as a general purpose barcode scanner.
-It uses the wildabeast BarcodeScanner plugin.
+Just click the button to scan.
+Plaintext is printed without formatting.
+JSON-formatted text is pretty-printed.
+AES-256-CBC encrypted text is decrypted with a user-supplied password (only hardcoded at the moment).

 ## Installation